Parsa-Sedigh/go-sawler-concurrency/pamphlets/section-8.md

 About `GenerateTokenFromString`: If we pass it a url, it will hand back a url with a hash append to the end.
 About `VerifyToken`: We can pass a signed text to it(like a signed link) and that func will verify that it matches the signature that we would generate from our code.
-That function will append a hash too the string and later we can look at that hash to see if we generated it ourselves?
+That function will append a hash to the string and later we can look at that hash to see if we generated it ourselves?
 This prevents url tamper.

 With Expired method, we can have links that expire after some time.